Xkrilandar/WarAndCinema/index.md

 <style>body {text-align: justify}</style>

 Wars impact not only the people who experience them, but also the culture as a whole.
-Using film metadata sets extracted from Wikipedia and Freebase, we explore the impact of war on film.
-What is the impact of war on film production?
+Using film metadata sets extracted from Wikipedia and Freebase, we explore the impact of war on film. ==What is the impact of war on film production?
 How does each country show the war?
-Or doesn't show it?
+Or doesn't show it?==

 ![]({{ 'assets/img/vietnamcamera.jpg' | relative_url }})